 In order to maximize the amount of ATP made in the process of cellular respiration, oxygen must be present.
 As eukaryotic species evolved over time, they became more complex with more organs and body parts.
 It became necessary for cells to be able to create as much ATP as possible to keep these new adaptations running properly.

 Early Earth's atmosphere had very little oxygen.
 It wasn't until after autotrophs became abundant and released large amounts of oxygen as a byproduct of photosynthesis that aerobic respiration could evolve.
 The oxygen allowed each cell to produce many times more ATP than their ancient ancestors that relied on anaerobic respiration.
 This process happens in the cell organelle called the mitochondria.

 More primitive are the processes that many organisms undergo when not enough oxygen is present.
-The most commonly known anaerobic processes are known as fermentation).
-Anaerobic respiration starts out the same way as aerobic respiration, but it stops part way through the pathway because the oxygen is not available for it to finish the aerobic respiration process, or they join with another molecule that is not oxygen as the final electron acceptor.
+The most commonly known anaerobic processes are known as fermentation.
+Most anaerobic processes start out the same way as aerobic respiration, but they stop part way through the pathway because the oxygen is not available for it to finish the aerobic respiration process, or they join with another molecule that is not oxygen as the final electron acceptor.
 Fermentation makes many fewer ATP and also releases byproducts of either lactic acid or alcohol, in most cases.
 Anaerobic processes can happen in the mitochondria or in the cytoplasm of the cell.